Access to Essential County Services Remain Available Virtually

 Bocc offices located in the Administration building will be closed.

-Motor Vehicle: Go to mydmv.colorado.gov to find motor vehicle renewal, driver license renewal, and many more popular DMV online services.
-If you need further assistance with online services, or other DMV questions, please call 970-429-2717.
+Go to www.mydmv.colorado.gov to find driver license renewal, motor vehicle renewal, and many more popular online services.
+If you need further assistance with online services, please call 970-429-2717.
+Recording: public records search and marriage license applications are available online at the www.pitkincounty.com website.
+For further assistance with online services, please call 970-429-2716.

-Elections: To search for a Pitkin County candidate packet for the upcoming June 30 Colorado Primary Election, register to vote, or update your record, go online to www.pitkinvotes.com.
-If you need further assistance with online services, or other election questions, please call 970-429-2732.
+To register to vote, update your record, or search for a Pitkin County candidate packet for the upcoming June 30th 2020 Primary Election, go online to www.pitkinvotes.org.
+If you need further online assistance, please call 970-429-2732.

 Community Development employees are working remotely until further notice.
 Meetings will be conducted through various virtual meeting formats rather than in-person.
 Each department in Com Dev. is set up to accommodate the public in order to keep building or planning applications moving forward.
 Please use our online payment system for building permit payments.